chhsdata/dataplaybook/1_plan_a.md

 **Step 3:** Draw lines between use cases to reflect commonalities or relationships among them
 >**Note**: Identify the use case with the greatest number of relationships/associations -- the most common use cases represent the functions in your project that should be essential.

-Also check out this [Online resource](https://online.visual-paradigm.com/diagrams/solutions/free-use-case-diagram-tool/) to build your own Use Case Diagram
+Also check out this [Online resource](https://online.visual-paradigm.com/diagrams/solutions/free-use-case-diagram-tool/) to build your own Use Case Diagram.

 ## <a name="logicmodel"></a> The Logic Model